furikake/sublime-codec/README.md

-# Sublime Codec
+# Sublime Codec for ST2 and ST3
-Provides a bunch of useful codecs to allow you to work with:
+Provides a bunch of useful codecs as a Sublime Text plugin to allow you to work with:
 - RFC 4648:
     - encode/decode base64 (standard and url safe)
     - encode/decode base32